 if:book uk was founded in 2009 by Chris Meade with Bob Stein, founder of the Institute for the Future of the Book in New York.
 We are a charitable company, a think and do tank exploring digital possibilities for literature.

-We’re also connect with if:book Australia, based in Brisbane and have worked with many writers including Doris Lessing, David Almond, Kate Pullinger, Naomi Alderman, Cory Doctorow and Daljit Nagra.
+We’ve worked with schools, universities, publishers, libraries and with many writers including Doris Lessing, David Almond, Kate Pullinger, Naomi Alderman, Cory Doctorow and Daljit Nagra.

 We’ve been funded by Arts Council England, The Esmee Fairbairn Foundation, The Jerwood Poetry Fund and many others.

-Jose Afonso Furtado and Chris Meade, Lisbon 2011
+Jose Afonso Furtado and Chris Meade, Gulbenkian Foundation, Lisbon

 “if:book is highly regarded by the international network of those debating the future of the book and the creative potential of new media for readers and writers.